Not Just How Much, But Where: Decomposing Epistemic Uncertainty into Per-Class Contributions: Per-Class Epistemic Uncertainty

 To see why this is the right ratio, observe that the second-order contribution to MI from class $k$ is $\frac{1}{2}\Var[p_k]/\mu_k$, while the third-order correction is $\frac{1}{6}|m_{3,k}|/\mu_k^2$.
 Their ratio is {

 } When $\rho_k \ll 1$, the third-order correction is negligible relative to $C_k$, and the approximation is reliable for class $k$.
-When $\rho_k$ is appreciable (e.g., $\rho_k > 0.3$), the second-order approximation is degrading, and $C_k$ should be interpreted with caution.
+When $\rho_k$ is appreciable, the second-order approximation is degrading and $C_k$ should be interpreted with caution.
+In our experiments we use $\rho_k>0.3$ as a practical reliability threshold, but this value should be read as a task-dependent tolerance for approximation error rather than a universal constant.
 The diagnostic is computable from the same $S$ stochastic passes at negligible additional cost and can be reported alongside $\vC(x)$.

 \paragraph{Off-diagonal structure and the CBEC metric.} While $\vC(x)$ captures diagonal variance per class, the empirical covariance $\Covmat[\vp]$ encodes complementary information about \emph{pairwise confusion}.
 A strongly negative entry $\Covmat[p_i, p_j] \ll 0$ means that probability mass flows systematically between classes~$i$ and~$j$ across stochastic passes: the model is actively trading one for the other rather than being diffusely uncertain.
 In safety-critical settings this directional signal matters: a model torn between a safe and a critical class is qualitatively different from one torn between two safe classes, yet both can produce identical $\sum_k \Ck$.
 When the skewness diagnostic (Section~\ref{sec:skewness}) flags unreliable $C_k$ for rare critical classes ($\mu_k \approx 0$), we gate their product by the empirical negative correlation between safe and critical classes: